dtatut/amf-implementation/documentation/ALE.md

 clip_001.amf
 ~~~

 The AMF_NAME is optional.
-When present, it should indicate a path to the AMF file that is relative to the folder where the ALE file is located.
-The path hierarchy *MUST* not contain the parent folder or local folder distinguished values, i.e. ".." and "." to avoid any confusion.
+When present, it should indicate the file name of the AMF document related to the clip.
+The AMF file must reside locally in the same folder as the ALE file.
+No sub-folder structure is permitted.

-The path and AMF file name must use characters from the set a-z, A-Z, 0-9, - (dash), _ (underscore) and ".".
+While AMF file can have any name, it is recommended to use the same base name as the clip file that the AMF document relates to.
+Moreover to ensure portability across file systems and operating systems it is recommended to use characters from the set a-z, A-Z, 0-9, - (dash), _ (underscore) and ".".

-No path segment shall use more than 128 characters and the total length shall not exceed 1024 characters.
+The AMF file name should use no more than 1024 characters.

 ## Linkage Rules